zionward/Applicant_Helper/README.md

 * Open up `docs/build/html/index.html` to see Sphinx documentation docs.
 * See `docs/README.md` for keeping docs up to date with additions to the repository.

+## Instructions on getting data and database ready
+* See `src/README.md` for guideline of setting dataset

 ## Running the application
 ### 1. Set up environment

 The `requirements.txt` file contains the packages required to run the model code.
 An environment can be set up in two ways.

-See bottom of README for exploratory data analysis environment setup.
+First, `cd path_to_repo`

 #### With `virtualenv`